 “Some people may say, ‘I was tested and I don’t have COVID-19, so I don’t need to wear a mask.’
 Actually, you do, because you’re still potentially on the receiving end of the virus,” said Mary Beth Graham, MD, infectious disease specialist.

-However, not all masks and materials are created equal.
+However, not all types of face masks and materials are created equal.
 Some face coverings are ineffective and could put you at risk of getting infected with COVID-19.

 Most Effective Face Masks for COVID-19

-While these masks can prevent the spread of COVID-19, they lose their effectiveness if they aren’t handled properly.
+While fabric masks can prevent the spread of COVID-19, they lose their effectiveness if they aren’t handled properly.
 This is the right way to wear, store and wash your face mask.

 Least Effective Face Masks for COVID-19